mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 Accelerometer (Shake)
 """""""""""""""""""""

-Shaking you device/phone while on the Throttle page can optional be configured to:
+Shaking your device/phone while on the Throttle page can optional be configured to:

 * Do Nothing
 * Hide the Web View (if enabled)
 * Lock and Dim the screen
 * Dim the screen
 * Switch Throttle Layouts
-* goto the next throttle
+* Go to the next throttle

 .. note::
      :class: note-ed-hidden-title